What I Wish I’d Known Before Hiring a Contractor

 Good contractors get work through word of mouth, so they don’t really need to advertise.
 When you’re looking to hire someone, says Steve Maxwell, a widely published home improvement coach, ask friends and family for recommendations.
 If the job is large, consider several options, ask for at least three references and speak to previous clients before you sign any contracts.

 Many jobs will require about a 10 per cent deposit—this books a contractor’s time and is a sign of the homeowner’s good faith.
-But, says Payne, they might require more.
+But they might require more, says Steve Payne, the editor of Canadian Contractor.
 If you’re having a new kitchen built, for example, your contractor will want to cover the cost of custom cabinets and counters, neither of which will be reusable if the project doesn’t go forward.

 Before you throw something out, ask whether your contractor can repair it.
 They might be able to fix window frames, furniture and crown moulding—even tree houses and sheds.